LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/introduction.md

 *Positive learnings* are phrases for which you want a match to the article to occur. *Negative learnings* are phrases for which you don't want the article to appear in the result even if it is matched to the consumer's intent.

 {: .important}
-As of April 13, 2021, you can no longer add new positive and negative learnings to articles.
-Any existing learnings continue to work as expected, but they are read-only.<br><br>The recommended alternative to adding a positive learning is to add a training phrase to the intent in the domain.
+As of April 19, 2021, you can no longer add new positive and negative learnings to articles.
+Existing learnings continue to work as expected, but they are read-only.<br><br>The alternative to adding a positive learning is to add a training phrase to the intent in the domain.
+Updating the domain itself is the preferred approach to boosting the match rate.<br><br>Negative learnings were primarily needed for knowledge bases using the LivePerson (Legacy) NLU engine, to support single-word negation (e.g., "don't buy").
+To take advantage of the benefits of performance and flexibility offered by the LivePerson engine, you are encouraged to convert to the LivePerson engine as soon as possible. **LivePerson will deprecate the LivePerson (Legacy) engine at the end of July 2021**.

 #### How positive and negative learnings work

 Positive and negative learnings play a role in intent detection regardless of whether you're using domain intents or knowledge base intents.

-When using domain intents with the LivePerson engine or a 3rd-party NLU engine, the positive learnings are applied (added) to the training phrases when the model is trained, and the negative learnings are applied during processing of user inputs.
+* When using domain intents with the LivePerson engine or a 3rd-party NLU engine, the positive learnings are applied (added) to the training phrases when the model is trained, and the negative learnings are applied during processing of user inputs.

-When using knowledge base intents or when using domain intents with LivePerson (Legacy) engine, positive and negative learnings are applied during processing of user inputs.
+* When using knowledge base intents or when using domain intents with LivePerson (Legacy) engine, positive and negative learnings are applied during processing of user inputs.